xmyqsh/FPN/README.md

 TODO:
 1. imporve end2end training result
+2. check roi_pooling used interpolation or not
-2. fix bugs in alt_opt training
+3. fix bugs in alt_opt training